william-ong1/Chesster/README.md

 We are actively working on integrating the training feature into our application.

 ## How to Build and Test the system

+1. Open frontend/index.html
+2. Download it to your local computer
+3. Open it with a web browser (ensure Javascript is enabled in that browser)
+4. Play chess!

 **Testing the system:**
 - To install all required testing tools (requires Python and NodeJS):
 ```sh